gavdraper/gavdraper.github.io/_drafts/clustered-vs-nonclustered-indexes.markdown

 title: SQL ServerClustered vs NonClustered Indexes
 date: '2017-05-09 06:05:38'
 ---
 When using row level indexes there are two types Clustered and Non Clustered both of which are there to make data easy to find and sort.
+Before we look at these index types lets go over a couple of things

+* Both these indexes are stored as [B-Trees](https://en.wikipedia.org/wiki/B-tree)
+* Root node is the entry point to the index and each index contains exactly one.
+* Leaf Nodes are the destination of the index, exactly what is stored here depends on if it's a clustered or non clustered index.
+To get to a leaf node SQL Server starts at the root node and uses the B-Tree structure to find the relevant Lead Nodes.
+* Heap is a table without a clustered index

  To understand the difference we need to look at how each of these work...

 ## NonClustered Indexes ##
-Non clustered indexes work much like an index in a book, The index is stored separate to the actual rows  and contains a pointer back to the data (Just like a page number)
+Non clustered indexes work much like an index in a book, The index is stored separate to the actual rows  and contains a pointer back to the data (Just like a page number).
+The leaf node in a non clustered index contains the fields in the index, any included fields in the index and a the key for either the clustered index on the table if one exists or a RowId key if the table is a heap.

 For example